Announcing our $8M fundraise to bring AI to wholesale. Read our manifesto

 What is a B2B CRM for wholesalers?

-Unlike consumer-focused tools, wholesale solutions must handle:
+Unlike consumer-focused tools, wholesale CRM solutions must handle:

 1. Volume-based pricing and account-specific rate structures